bonding-curves/avalanche-research/content/milestone4/economic_hypotheses.md

 Longer staking durations (leveraging the time-based reward multiplier) have greater positive impact on network security than higher APR.

 **H2-D: Minimum Stake Decentralization Effect**
 A reduced minimum stake requirement (currently 2,000 $AVAX) would increase decentralization with minimal security impact.
+This connects to the **Staking Mechanism** outlined in [[Economic Taxonomy]].

 ### Testing Approach